Kartaverse/Kartaverse-for-Houdini/docs/3dgrut/3dgrut.md

 ![Houdini Train](Images/tops_3dgrut_static_4_cooked_nodes.png)

-You've now used Houdini TOPs to process your first dataset!
+You've now used Houdini TOPs to process your first 3DGRUT dataset!

 ### Create your own Playground Trajectory Videos

-The "Record Trajectory Video" controls in Playground allow you to create your own camera path based animations.
+Now that we have a fully trained model, let's create a 3D Gaussian Raytracing video clip.
+The "Record Trajectory Video" controls in the Playground application is used to create camera path based animations.

-The Playground interactive viewport session saves your custom cameras views and the fly-through trajectory data to a file named "cameras.npy" that is saved in the current working directory.
-This document is useful for 4D Gaussian Raytracing workflows as it allows you import/export the flythrough animation data.
+The Playground interactive viewport session saves your custom cameras views and the fly-through trajectory data to a file named "cameras.npy".
+This document is saved to the current working directory.

+The cameras.npy document is useful for 4D Gaussian Raytracing workflows as it allows you import/export the flythrough animation data, so you can use it with external DCC apps and custom Python scripts.

-When you are ready, pressing the "Render Video" button will output a high quality video to disk using the filename specified in the "Video Output Path" textfield.
-The default filename is "output.mp4".
+After you have created several cameras and are  ready to see the results, press the "Render Video" button.
+This will tell the Playground app to generate and save a high quality video to disk using the filename specified in the "Video Output Path" textfield.
+The default filename for the rendering is "output.mp4".

 ![Playground Trajectory](Images/3dgrut_playground_trajectory.png)

-The "cameras.npy" file stores camera extrinsic, intrinsic, lens model, and transform matrix data in a [Python Pickle](https://docs.python.org/3/library/pickle.html#module-pickle) serialized format that is used by [PyTorch](https://pytorch.org/docs/stable/index.html) and the [NVIDIA Kaolin library](https://kaolin.readthedocs.io/en/latest/modules/kaolin.render.camera.camera_extrinsics.html).
+The "cameras.npy" file stores camera extrinsic, intrinsic, lens model, and transform matrix data in a [Python Pickle](https://docs.python.org/3/library/pickle.html#module-pickle) serialized format that is compatible with [PyTorch](https://pytorch.org/docs/stable/index.html) and the [NVIDIA Kaolin library](https://kaolin.readthedocs.io/en/latest/modules/kaolin.render.camera.camera_extrinsics.html).

-If you want to look inside a 3dgrut exported cameras.npy file, you can do it with the following Python 3 code:
+If you want to look inside a 3dgrut exported cameras.npy file, you can do so with the following Python 3 code:

     import os
     import torch